Kiran7321/TerraformProvisionersDemo/README.md

-# Terraform Provisioners Demo
-Deploying a flask app that shows top 25 animes using Terraform Provisioners
+# Deploying a flask app that shows top 25 animes using Terraform Provisioners

 → using provisioners we can make terraform to make things on resources